Pablo1785/receipt-rs/README.md

 # Receipt-rs

-Simple backend app for quickly storing receipt information.
+Backend app for quickly storing receipt information, with a focus on robustness, flexibility and ease of integration.

 Intended for use with mobile automation apps like HTTP Shortcuts and Macrodroid.